 - Parsley (a small bunch, minced)

-Add minced bacon or pancetta and saute until soft, not crisp.
+- Step 3 Add minced bacon or pancetta and/or sausage and saute until soft, just a little crispy.

-The rendered oils from the bacon or pancetta are a major flavor ingredient of this recipe so do not remove the oil from the saute pan.
+- Step 6 The rendered oils from the bacon or pancetta are a major flavor ingredient of this recipe so do not remove the oil from the pan.

-Quickly drain the linguini and place in a large heated bowl.
+- Step 7 Quickly drain the linguini and place in a large bowl.